Progvice/palkkaakoodari/README.md

-# Palkkaa koodari (Full Stack App with React.js, TypeScript, Express.js and TypeORM)
+# Palkkaakoodari (Full Stack App with React.js, TypeScript, Express.js and TypeORM)

+Frontend is built using Vite react-ts, React Router and Tanstack Query.

+Backend is built using Express.js (with Typescript) and TypeORM.
+TypeORM is used to manage database data.
+Project is using Postgres as database engine.

 ### Build up database with Docker